GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Keyboard Shortcuts and little known features (ones that I remember)
 *****************************************************************************/
+Page Up/Down:
-Page Up/Down: Advance the results page (the # in the combo box) up or down.
+	Advance the results page (the # in the combo box) up or down.

 Select Result Value/Quick Activate Result: You probably noticed that clicking a
 	result copies the address and value to the input boxes for testing.
 What you might not have noticed is that the value copied is dependant on which column you click in.
 Also, doublclicking the value will add that result straight to the active codes list with that value.

 Multi-Select Results:
 	Hold Control key.
 Still works on doubleclick with the values from the column being clicked in.
 You might find you need to doubleclick a within a row that's NOT highlighted in order to catch the last one you select.
+	Enter key also sends selected results to active list, but it uses the value from the search number in the box at the bottom.
+This box can also be scrolled using the Left/Right keys while inside the results list view.

+Editable Active Cheats List:
+	Doubleclick address/value to edit.
+Press Enter to commit changes.
+Press ESC or click elsewhere to cancel.